debiki/talkyard/README.md

 Naming style
 -----------------------------

-CSS classes: Example: `esP_By_FN-Gst`.
+CSS classes: *Example*: `esP_By_FN-Gst`.
 Here, `es` is a prefix used everywhere, namely the first and last letters in EffectiveDiscussions. `P` means Post. `By` means who-was-it-written-By. `FN` means Full Name. `Gst` means Guest.

-So, this is BEM (Block Element Modifier) with a few tweaks: 1) Blocks/elements are separated with only one underscore.
-2) And modifiers with only one dash.
-3) Blocks, elems and modifiers always start with uppercase — because then it's easy to tell if we're dealing with an _abbreviation_ or not.
-For example, `FN` is an abbreviation.
+So, this is BEM (Block Element Modifier) with a few tweaks: Blocks/elements are separated with only one underscore, and modifiers with only one dash.
+Blocks, elems and modifiers always start with uppercase — because then it's easy to tell if we're dealing with an _abbreviation_ or not.
+For example, `FN` (full name) is an abbreviation.
 But `By` is not (since it continues with lowercase letters).